-Malware is a software that is developed with an intention to disrupt an enterprise’s network, and servers and infiltrate devices to gain unauthorized access to the corporate data.
-When such malware is targeted specifically toward mobile devices including smartphones, tablets, laptops, etc. they’re called Mobile Malware.
+Malware is software that is developed with the intention to disrupt an enterprise’s network, and servers and infiltrate devices to gain unauthorized access to corporate data.
+When such malware is targeted specifically toward mobile devices, including smartphones, tablets, laptops, etc., they’re called Mobile Malware.
 Although there are several safe practices that businesses observe in order to prevent falling prey to malware infiltration, hackers are becoming increasingly sophisticated when it comes to intruding on an enterprise’s network.

 Mobile malware presents a medium for hackers to access corporate networks and leak sensitive corporate data.
 There are several kinds of mobile malware that prey specifically on mobile devices.

-2. Mobile bots: Mobile bots, also known as fraud bots are designed to infect a mobile device and replicate human activities that lead to malware infiltration such as uncontrolled clicking on malicious ads, making unauthorized installations on the devices with an intention to gain control of the devices.
+2. Mobile bots: Mobile bots, also known as fraud bots, are designed to infect a mobile device and replicate human activities that lead to malware infiltration, such as uncontrolled clicking on malicious ads, making unauthorized installations on the devices with the intention to gain control of the devices.

 3. Madware: Mobile adware or Madware is a type of malware used by hackers to perform sixth-generation cyber attacks.
 It is designed to display malicious ads on the users’ screen in order to infect the device and collect the stored data on it.

 4. Mobile phishing: Phishing attacks are not new to the business world.
 But with the surge in usage of mobile devices, especially beyond office premises and in BYOD environments, hackers have modified their phishing attacks to make maximum impact on the user’s mobile devices.
-Unlike the traditional phishing attacks that use malicious emails to hack into the user’s system, mobile phishing attacks use fake mobile apps to deliver the malware to the devices.
+Unlike traditional attacks and phishing activities that use malicious emails to hack into the user’s system, mobile phishing attacks use fake mobile apps to deliver malware to the devices.

 5. Drive-by downloads: Imagine having your corporate devices infected by malware despite being careful enough to not click on malicious ads, suspicious emails or untrusted links.
 This is what drive-by downloads do to your system.
 It leverages any system, OS or app flaws to find an entry into the system, laying hands on your corporate data and network.